Semi-inner products and the concept of semi-polarity: Antinorms

 Let $\langle \cdot, \cdot\rangle$ be a (nondegenerate) bilinear symplectic form on $\X$; that is, a bilinear form satisfying $\langle x, y\rangle=-\langle y, x\rangle$ for all $x,y \in \X$, and the property that $\langle x, y\rangle = 0$ for all $y \in \X$ yields that $x=o$.
 Then the vector space $\X$ and its dual space $\X^\ast$ can be identified via

 see \cite[$\S$ 2.3]{Ma-Sw2}.
 It is easy to see that $G$ is an isomorphism.

 We note that if $\dim \X = 2$, then every symplectic form $\langle x, y\rangle$ is a scalar multiple of the $2 \times 2$ determinant, or geometrically, up to multiplication by a constant, is the signed area of the parallelogram with vertices $o, x, x+y, y$.
-On the other hand, it is well-known (cf. \cite{Silva} or \cite{arnold}) that for spaces of dimension greater than two, there are many (even though symplectically isomorphic) symplectic forms.
+On the other hand, it is well-known (cf. \cite{Silva} or \cite{arnold}) that for spaces of dimension greater than two, there are many (even though symplectically isomorphic) symplectic forms which are not scalar multiples of one another.

 From now on we fix a symplectic form on $\X$.

 \begin{ddd} The \emph{antinorm} of $\NS$, with respect to the symplectic form $\langle \cdot, \cdot \rangle$, is defined, for all $x \in \X$ as

 For this norm, we denote the map defined in Remark~\ref{rem1} by $F_a$, and the unit ball/sphere of the antinorm by $\B_a$ and $\Sph_a$, respectively. \end{ddd}